 As with most things in medicine treatment of the underlying cause should take precedence so if there is evidence of sepsis (child looks unwell) then this should be treated aggressively.

 Compare the total bilirubin level with your local neonatal jaundice treatment graphs.
 If the child is under the treatment line for their age (in hours) then sunlight exposure is not going to help.
 If they require phototherapy then this needs to happen in a timely fashion.

 How does phototherapy actually work?

-Blue-green light photo-polymerizes bilirubin into a more water soluble form that can be more readily excreted.
-Light in the blue-green spectrum (~460nm) via conventional (rather than LEDs) is associated with a more rapid decrease in serum bilirubin levels and thus a shorter duration of phototherapy.
-This is especially important a time of maternal and baby bonding.
+Blue-green light water-solublephoto-polymerizes bilirubin into a more water-soluble form that can be more readily excreted.
+Light in the blue-green spectrum (~460nm) via conventional (rather than LEDs) is associated with a more rapid decrease in serum bilirubin levels and, thus, a shorter duration of phototherapy.
+This is especially important in a time of maternal and baby bonding.